My "bump" was in 2016, aged 48, when I suffered a stroke. This blog charts my recovery. (Header clipart licensed by pngguru.com.)

 Author: Mister Bump UK

-Formerly Stroke Survivor UK.
-Designed/developed IT systems for banks, but had a stroke in 2016, aged 48.
-Returned to developing from home, plus do some voluntary work.
+Designed/developed IT systems in finance, but had a stroke in 2016, aged 48.
+Returned to developing mainly health-related software from home, plus some voluntary work.
 Married, with a grown-up, left-home daughter.

 I tried that 100-word story prompt again this month.
 The prompt is good through the end of July, if you feel like trying.
 The prize is that they republish your flash, no money involved.
 The image this month was:

 “How much more, Jose?”

 The two sweated by the side of the tomb.
 Robbing graves was hard work, thought Miguel as he swigged the water.
 Come on Jose, one final heave.